 The agency of the public transport in Paris is called RATP.
 The Pass Navigo is the travel card used by the inhabitants of Paris and the cheapest way of getting around Paris.
 Travellers can also purchase a weekly pass or a monthly pass.
-A ticket or a Pass Navigo can be purchased at any Metro station, RER stations and airports as well as on the app "lle-de-France Mobilités"
+A Pass Navigo can be purchased at any Metro station, RER stations and airports as well as on the app "Ile-de-France Mobilités".

-To go to the campus of ICN La Défense from Paris, you can take the RER A, Metro 1, Tramway T2, Bus 141 and the night bus "Nocticilien" 24.
+To go to the campus of ICN La Défense from Paris, you can take the RER A, RER E, or Metro 1, depending on where you are in Paris..

-$\boldsymbol{\rightarrow} \textit{Other transports in Paris:}$
+\rightarrow Other transports in Paris: